jxes993409/Object-Oriented-Programming/Lab2/Task/README.md

 * Reference type
 # Task 2-3
 * a pointer to a constant (pointer can be changed but value cannot be modified)
+* a constant pointer (pointer cannot be changed but value can be modified)
+* a constant pointer to a constant (both pointer and value cannot be changed and modified)
+# Task 2-4
+* how to initialize `struct`